microsoftgraph/microsoft-graph-docs-contrib/concepts/notifications-api-best-practices.md

 |**7**|Understand that currently, notifications can only be sent at a user level and not at a group or team level. *Priority notifications cannot be sent.* - clarification required from Nihit- priority notifications cannot be sent at any level or only specific level?|
 |**8**|Understand that notifications are stored in the activity feed for 30 days. <br/>*The 30 days storage limit applies to all notifications and is not specific to Notification API.*|

-## Best practices to minimize noise and build high quality notification experiences
+## Minimize noise and build high quality notification experiences
 |**No.**|**Requirement**|**PRI**|
 |-------|---------------|-------|
 |**1**|Users receive notifications from multiple sources across chats, channels, meetings, or other apps.
 To improve the chances of users acting on your notifications, send notifications that are directly relevant to users.
 Avoid sending a large volume of non-directed broadcast notifications.
 For example:</br> *Joni left the sales team.* ❌ - This notification may be noisy unless this is materially important.<br/>*Diego assigned a sales ticket to you* ✔|1|